lineagekit/lineagekit/docs/source/use_cases/kinship.rst

 In some cases, we only need to calculate the kinship coefficients among a given list of individuals, not the entire pedigree.
 If the pedigree is small, we can still use the previous method.
 However, when the pedigree is large, this approach may not be sufficient.
-For this purpose, we can use the :meth:`calculate_probands_kinship <Pedigree.Pedigree.calculate_probands_kinship>` function, which is a much more efficient version of the previous algorithm when we are only interested in a few kinship coefficient values.
+For this purpose, we can use the :meth:`calculate_probands_kinship <AbstractPedigree.AbstractPedigree.calculate_probands_kinship>` function, which is a much more efficient version of the previous algorithm when we are only interested in a few kinship coefficient values.

 ==================================
 API
 ==================================

-The :meth:`calculate_probands_kinship <Pedigree.Pedigree.calculate_probands_kinship>` function takes two additional parameters.
+The :meth:`calculate_probands_kinship <AbstractPedigree.AbstractPedigree.calculate_probands_kinship>` function takes
+two additional parameters.
 The first parameter, :attr:`probands`, is the list of individuals for which the kinship coefficients are calculated.
 Note that there are no restrictions on the individuals in the list; they simply should be valid vertices in the pedigree.
 If not specified, the sink vertices are used as probands.